01 November 2024

 In my alternate class, working with a male model was actually useful; his form was similar to what I was trying to sculpt.
 He was around my age, with dark, curly hair, and a slender but unremarkably athletic build.
 Like the female model, he wore a robe before posing and during breaks, which was customary for live models.

 Sometime later, I saw him in the locker room at the University Rec Center.
 I introduced myself as one of the students in the sculpting class where he modeled.
 He was friendly and open—I’ll call him Monty.
 He mentioned he had modeled for other classes and confided that at first, it was awkward for him.
-Once, he was embarrassed when, due to room temperature or hormones (or both), he began to get an erection.
-He said he immediately stepped down, put on his robe, and told the instructor he needed a break.
-He went to the bathroom, splashed cold water on himself, and returned to pose without further incident.
-I told Monty he was a braver man than I, and after some small talk, we went our separate ways.
-I occasionally saw him around campus, though we didn’t develop our acquaintance further.
-Looking back, I appreciate his friendliness and candor.
+Fortunately, the classroom instructor assured Monty he could take a break at any time he felt necessary.
+He said he sometimes, when feeling uncomfortable, would step down, put on his robe, and inform the instructor he needed a short breather.
+He might even visit the washroom, splash cold water on himself, and returned to pose when he felt ready.

 I didn’t take another live model class until the '90s when the art school where I work offered a teachers-only clay class, which included a live model.
 This time, the model was a young woman in her late twenties or early thirties who had posed for nearby college art classes.